 SoBu Spaces 2020: Library + Senior Center + City Hall

 SoBu Spaces 2020: Engage!
 In January of 2018 the City worked with the public in re(IMAGINING) a new Library + City Hall.
 The City has acquired land on Market Street for a new Library + Senior Center + City Hall.
 Stay tuned for a refined concept presentation to the City Council in mid-May.
+In November of 2017, City Council awarded a contract to design a Library/City Hall building on Market Street south of the Central School and adjacent to Allard Place.
 In 2016, the City Council entered into an agreement with the Library Board of Trustees to design and construct a new Public Library.
-In November of 2017, City Council awarded a contract to design a Library/City Hall building on Market Street south of the Central School and adjacent to Allard Place.
 This project began when the Council appointed a task force worked through the fall/winter of 2013 to create a recommended program for public facilities in City Center, including needs, square footage and a cost estimate.

 City Center Park (Dumont Parcel)

-The City Center Park Phase 1 - Dumont parcel construction is near completion - stay tuned for a grand opening!
-The City purchased the Dumont parcel in 1975.
-When complete, it will continue to be a natural area park with fully accessible trails and interpretive and play areas that will enhance the quality of life within City Center and be a resource for surrounding neighborhoods.
-Read all about the City Center Park/Dumont parcel on the project web page.
+The City Center Park Phase 1 is now complete!
+You can visit the park via the Barrett Street entrance!
+This natural area park has fully accessible trails and play areas.
+As City Center builds out and private development on Garden Street connects to the park from the north, this will enhance the quality of life within City Center and be a resource for surrounding neighborhoods.
+Read all about the City Center Park on the project web page.

 Market Street Reconstruction